 Ambulatory Program - Internal Medicine Residency

-Residents receive extensive training in ambulatory care through their continuity medical clinics and in subspecialty practices, walk-in clinics, the emergency department and private practices.
+Residents receive extensive training in ambulatory care through their continuity medical clinics and in subspecialty practices, walk-in clinics and private practices.
 Residents are exposed to a broad variety of patients under close supervision of faculty with expertise in primary care and preventive medicine.
 Through our noon core curriculum and conferences, residents expand their knowledge of primary care and its related disciplines.
 The Associate Program Director for Ambulatory Education and the Primary Care Chief Resident are responsible for development and implementation of the ambulatory curriculum.

 Continuity Medical Clinics - Academic GIM and X+Y Rotations

 - Second and third year residents attend continuity clinics in six 2-week blocks using an X+Y structure.
 The ambulatory Y blocks are strategically positioned to give residents flexibility for family and personal events or interviewing for fellowships.
 So we call our system -- FleX+Y. Consolidating continuity clinics into 2-weeks blocks allows residents to focus and build their ambulatory skills and patient panel.
 Residents attend their continuity clinic in the afternoons and choose outpatient electives during the mornings.
 These electives are in all the medical subspecialties and primary care.
-Morning sessions also include sessions in simulation, ultrasound, literature in medicine, wellness, problem based learning and quality improvement projects.
+Morning sessions also include primary care conferences, sessions in simulation, ultrasound, literature in medicine, wellness, problem based learning and quality improvement projects.

 Ambulatory Y Blocks